tientham/Weather-Showcase/README.md

 Notes
 ------------

-Application is under development and in early state of its ALPHA version.
+Application is under development and in early state of its ALPHA version.<br/>
+Weather Api is taken from: https://openweathermap.org/api.

 Images
 ------------